gkapfham/seke2015-panel-presentation/README.md

 Please note that the presentation uses local fonts so that it can be displayed at a conference on a laptop that either may not have access to the Internet or may only have unreliable Internet access.
 Some browsers may disallow the loading of local fonts due to security reasons.
-However, it should be possible for you to view the presentation correctly when using Chrome or Chromium on the Ubuntu operating system &mdash; which is my primary development environment.
-However, i anticipate that the presentation should look correct on a wide variety of operating systems and browsers.
+However, it should be possible for you to view the presentation correctly when using Chrome or Chromium on the Ubuntu operating system &mdash; this is my primary development environment and the one that I used to give the presentation.
+However, I anticipate that the presentation slides should display correctly on a wide variety of operating systems and browsers.

 I have found that some versions of Chrome and Chromium do not quickly load the full-screen images that I use as backgrounds.
 If you notice this problem as well, then I would encourage you to serve the presentation with a local Web